 We work to act and communicate honestly and with integrity and to treat others with respect, compassion, and understanding.

 We believe in the power of collaboration and collective impact as we seek to create deeply engaged learning experiences and meet the needs of our communities..
-We seek strong and genuine partnerships that enable all to work toward a common purpose.
+We seek strong and genuine partnerships that enable all to work toward strengthening communities.

 Bennion Center History